-Interested applicants are encouraged to attend one of the virtual info sessions start developing their projects well in advance of the deadline and to discuss their project ideas with Nate Jacobi, Associate Director in the Piper Center for Vocation and Career or Seth Binder, Associate Professor of Economics and Environmental Studies.
+Interested applicants are encouraged to start developing their projects well in advance of the deadline and to discuss their project ideas with Nate Jacobi, Senior Associate Director in the Piper Center for Vocation and Career or Seth Binder, Associate Professor of Economics and Environmental Studies.
 Coaching appointments with Nate can be scheduled by logging in to Handshake.

 How to Apply